ALVOTECH ALERT: Bragar Eagel & Squire, P.C. is Investigating Alvotech on Behalf of Alvotech Stockholders and Encourages Investors to Contact the Firm

 Bragar Eagel & Squire, P.C.
 Litigation Partner Brandon Walker Encourages Investors Who Suffered Losses In Alvotech (ALVO) To Contact Him Directly To Discuss Their Options

-If you purchased or acquired Alvotech stock and would like to discuss your legal rights, call Bragar Eagel & Squire partner Brandon Walker or Marion Passmore directly at (212) 355-4648.
+If you purchased or acquired stock in AlvoTech and would like to discuss your legal rights, call Bragar Eagel & Squire partner Brandon Walker or Marion Passmore directly at (212) 355-4648.

 Click here to participate in the action.